 - Partner with others in Santa Cruz County, the Bay Area, the nation, and other countries

 - Reflect, hear criticism, continually change ourselves and our organization

 - Create a lively culture of antiracism, nonviolence and Beloved Community.

 Addendum: RCNV Staff Members since 1976

-In approximate chronological order: Scott Kennedy, Diane Thomas, Jane Weed, Phil McManus, Peter Klotz-Chamberlin, Betsy Fairbanks, Anita Heckman, Deena Hurwitz, Dan Dickmeier, Doug Rand, Judy Bloomgardner, Birdie Hunter, Jean Peterson, Shelly D’Amour, Brittany Boden, Nanlouise Wolfe, Marciano Cruz, Erik Larsen, Lynn Zachreson, Arturo Lopez, Peter Lumsdaine, Bob Fitch, Jazmine Schlafke, Edenilson Quitanilla, Zelda Pusey, Jacob Pace, Carol Aldis, Sherry Delgado, Barbara Hayes, Woody Wood, Sandino Gomez, Tom Monahan, Cai Carvalhaes, Candace Laning, Irene O’Connell, Jay Bhukhan, Sarah Durant, Drew Glover, Cipi Espaldon, Silvia Morales.
+In approximate chronological order: Scott Kennedy, Diane Thomas, Jane Weed, Phil McManus, Peter Klotz-Chamberlin, Betsy Fairbanks, Anita Heckman, Deena Hurwitz, Dan Dickmeier, Doug Rand, Judy Bloomgardner, Birdie Hunter, Jean Peterson, Shelly D’Amour, Brittany Boden, Nanlouise Wolfe, Rosalie Pizzo-Strain, Marciano Cruz, Erik Larsen, Lynn Zachreson, Arturo Lopez, Peter Lumsdaine, Bob Fitch, Jazmine Schlafke, Edenilson Quintanilla, Zelda Pusey, Jacob Pace, Carol Aldis, Sherry Delgado, Barbara Hayes, Woody Wood, Sandino Gomez, Tom Monahan, Cai Carvalhaes, Candace Laning, Irene Juárez O’Connell, Jay Bhukhan, Sarah Durant, Drew Glover, Cipi Espaldon, Silvia Morales, Amanda Harris Altice.

 Eschaton Foundation staff since 1976: Scott Kennedy, Betsy Fairbanks, Tom Helman, Silvia Morales